methylene/langohr-component-async/README.md

 How to run it:

+* make sure rabbitmq server is running and reachable at a location configured in `conf/q.clj`
 * Start a repl with `lein repl`
 * open test/user.clj in emacs
 * emacs needs cider installed